 The expansive Chevron deference has undermined our system of government, creating an unaccountable Administrative State.
-Thankfully, the Court has now corrected this pattern, reaffirming that "[i]t is emphatically the province and duty of the judicial department to say what the law is."
-Given the Biden administration's record of agency overreach, we are compelled to underscore the implications of Loper Bright and remind you of the limitations it has set on your authority.
+Thankfully, the Court has now corrected this pattern, reaffirming that "'[i]t is emphatically the province and duty of the judicial department to say what the law is."4 Given the Biden administration's record of agency overreach, we are compelled to underscore the implications of Loper Bright and remind you of the limitations it has set on your authority.

-As the Committees of jurisdiction authorizing and overseeing the Commission, we assure you we will exercise our Article I legislative authority to draft clear statutes that we expect you to follow.
+As a committees of jurisdiction authorizing and overseeing the Department of Commerce, we assure you we will exercise our Article I legislative authority to draft clear statutes that we expect you to follow.
 Pursuant to Rules X and XI of the U.S. House of Representatives, the Committees will ensure that the Biden administration respects the limits placed on its regulatory authority by the Court's Loper Bright decision.
-Accordingly, to assist in this effort, please answer the following no later than July 31, 2024:
+Accordingly, to assist in this effort, please answer the following no later than July 31, 2024:5

-- 1. Please provide the following regarding legislative rules proposed or promulgated since January 20, 2021, identifying in each relevant listing the rule or rulemaking and agency statutory interpretation concerned: - a.
+- 1. Please provide the following regarding agency legislative rules proposed or promulgated since January 20, 2021, identifying in each relevant listing the rule or rulemaking and statutory interpretation concerned: - a.
 A list of all pending judicial challenges to final agency rules that may be impacted by the Court's Loper Bright decision. - b.
 A list of all final agency rules not yet challenged in court that may be impacted by the Court's Loper Bright decision if they are so challenged. - c.
-A list of all pending rulemakings in which the Commission is relying on an interpretation of statutory authority that might have depended upon Chevron deference prior to the Court's decision in Loper Bright. - 2.
-Please provide the following regarding adjudications initiated or completed since January 20, 2021, identifying in each relevant listing the adjudication and statutory interpretation concerned: - a.
+A list of all pending agency rulemakings in which the agency is relying on an agency interpretation of statutory authority that might have depended upon Chevron deference prior to the Court's decision in Loper Bright. - 2.
+Please provide the following regarding agency adjudications initiated or completed since January 20, 2021, identifying in each relevant listing the adjudication and statutory interpretation concerned: - a.
 A list of all pending judicial challenges to final agency adjudications that may be impacted by the Court's Loper Bright decision. - b.
 A list of all final agency adjudications not yet challenged in court that may be impacted by the Court's Loper Bright decision if they are so challenged. - c.
-A list of all pending adjudications in which the Commission is relying on an interpretation of statutory authority that might have depended upon Chevron deference prior to the Court's decision in Loper Bright. - 3.
-Please provide the following regarding enforcement actions brought by the Commission in court since January 20, 2021, identifying in each relevant listing the agency statutory interpretation sought to be enforced:
+A list of all pending agency adjudications in which the agency is relying on an agency interpretation of statutory authority that might have depended upon Chevron deference prior to the Court's decision in Loper Bright. - 3.
+Please provide the following regarding enforcement actions brought by the agency in court since January 20, 2021, identifying in each relevant listing the Department statutory interpretation sought to be enforced: - a.
+A list of all pending enforcement actions in which the Department is relying on an agency interpretation of statutory authority that might have depended upon Chevron deference prior to the Court's decision in Loper Bright.